 Self-regulation is one of the key emotional intelligence (EI) skills.
 Self-regulation, also called self-management, is the ability to keep disruptive emotions and impulses under control in a healthy, manageable way.
-Self-regulation is also something that can make a huge difference in a child’s development.
+Teaching emotional regulation skills to kids is also something that can make a huge difference in their development.
 However, few children are born knowing how to self-regulate on their own and like any other skill, it must be taught.
 Thankfully, teachers and experts in child psychology have certain recommendations of the best ways to teach this skill and to improve your child’s EI in the process.

 Is Self-Regulation the Answer?

 As parents, we sometimes assume certain childhood behaviors are normal and, therefore, out of our influence.
 Children scream, run around, and play fight all the time, so what separates that energetic behavior from disruptive behavior?
 While there’s nothing wrong with expressing excitement during playtime, issues can arise when this behavior carries over to the grocery store or a restaurant.
 This inability to recognize their own behavior and how appropriate it is for a given situation represents a need to work on self-regulation.

 This is not to say that self-regulation is the only answer to these problems.
 In general, if these tantrums and behavioral issues continue past the age of 4 or 5, then other factors may be involved.
 Childhood behavior is a very nuanced and delicate science and every child is different.
 ADHD and anxiety disorders, just to name a few, can sometimes be the root cause of these issues that are closely tied in with self-regulation.